 Students are to respect all individuals in the school.
 The authority of the teachers and staff is to be respected, and they must be addressed by using the appropriate title of Mr., Mrs., or Miss.
+Disrespect may result in suspension and expulsion.
 Respect of fellow students is equally important.
+Making fun of or picking on another student will not be tolerated.